vfarcic/cncf-demo/manuscript/gitops/flux.md

 # Wait until all three repositories are ready

-# Create a Schemahero Kustomization definition and store it in the infra folder so that it is tracked by Flux
+# Create a SchemaHero Kustomization definition and store it in the infra folder so that it is tracked by Flux

 ls -1 schema-hero